 What Is the Difference Between THCa and THC?

 The main difference between THC and THCa is that while THC is most directly linked to the “high” users experience after smoking or otherwise heating dried marijuana for consumption, THC is actually the result of a chemical reaction that takes place within marijuana during the drying (or combustion) process, which sees THCa turn into THC.
 But what is the difference?
 And should you care?

 Expressing the differences between the two cannabis plant compounds can be done by examining the two cannabinoids at the molecular level.
 THCa, shorthand for delta-9 tetrahydrocannabinol acid, is the carboxylic acid form of THC, also known as delta-9 tetrahydrocannabinol.
-With regard to THCa, a carboxylic acid describes a molecular structure that includes a carbon and oxygen molecule.

 THC total = (%THCa) x 0.877 + (%THC)